On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: Preliminaries

 We will also make use of the sharp maximal operator, which is defined, for $w \in L^1_{\mathrm{loc}}(\Omega)$, by \cite[Chapter 6, Section 2]{MR1800316}

-The supremum is taken over all cubes $Q \subset \Omega$ that contain $x$.
-It is important to notice that, when bounding the sharp maximal operator it suffices to bound the difference between $w$ and any constant $c$.
+The supremum is taken over all cubes $Q \subset \Omega$ containing $x$.
+It is important to notice that, when bounding the sharp maximal operator it suffices to bound the difference between $w$ and any constant $c$ \EO{\cite[Proposition 6.5]{MR1800316}}.
 In fact,